notshort925/map-data/guide.md

 2. Run `pip install tile-renderer` in console
 3. `cd` to the directory where your node json file is in
 4. Run `renderer nodebuilder` or `python -m renderer builder`
+5. Create the node file, and write `{}` inside it. **This is important, or else running the nodebuilder will get you an error.**
-5. Indicate the file to write to, eg. `examplenodes.json`
+6. Indicate the file to write to, eg. `XXX-nodes.json`
-6. Ingame, do F3+C, and paste it in the input.
+7. Ingame, do F3+C, and paste it in the input.
 You are then prompted to title the node.
-7. Repeat this until you are done, then type `exit`.
+8. Repeat this until you are done, then type `exit`.
-8. The new nodes should now be in the json file.
+9. The new nodes should now be in the json file.
-9. Remember to save often by exiting and re-entering :D
+10. Remember to save often by exiting and re-entering :D

 ## ID naming guidelines
 **Remember namespace prefix!** Prefix them like this: `<namespace>-<node name>`, eg `enc-cabrilloAv`